mattermost/mattermost-handbook/operations/research-and-development/product/how-to-guides-for-product/integrations-directory.md

 Link to the README file on the GitHub project which typically includes install instructions.

-### Source Code URL
+### Source code URL

 Link to their GitHub repo.

 ### Date Published

-Typically found in the GitHub project by selecting the “Releases” tab in the header.
-Navigate to the oldest release, and use its date as the “Date Published” field.

-If there are no releases, go to the “Contributors” tab in the header, and select the start date as the “Date Published” field.
+Typically found in the GitHub project by selecting the **Releases** tab in the header.
+Navigate to the oldest release, and use its date as the **Date Published** field.
+If there are no releases, go to the **Contributors** tab in the header, and select the start date as the **Date Published** field.

 ### Categories

 Choose the categories you feel best fit the integration.
-If you’re uncertain, compare what categories are used by Slack, Atlassian and/or Salesforce (see list below).
-If still uncertain, ask Integrations PM.
+If you’re uncertain, compare what categories are used by Slack, Atlassian, and/or Salesforce (see list below).
+If you're still uncertain, ask the Integrations PM.

 - <https://marketplace.atlassian.com/>
 - <https://slack.com/apps>
 - <https://appexchange.salesforce.com/>

-### Featured Image
+### Featured image

 This is a logo of the integration, e.g. Facebook logo for Facebook integration.